 - 1 tbsp brewed coffee (To add caffeine and enhance chocolate flavor)

-- Soak dates for at least an hour to soften; remove the pits.
+- Boil dates for 5 minutes and then remove the pits.
 The dates put the "brownie" in this smoothie, but if you don't have dates, use 2 tbsp maple syrup or more.
 Taste-testing is a good idea.
-Freeze plant milk in ice cube trays; let thaw 20 minutes before blending if they are rock-hard.Freeze banana chunks night before if you are using banana instead of yogurt.
+Freeze milk in ice cube trays; let thaw 20 minutes before blending if they are rock-hard.Freeze chopped zucchini; let thaw 20 minutes before blending if they are rock-hard.

 - Blend up all ingredients, preferably in a high speed blender, until very smooth.
 Chill for at least an hour if it's not cold enough.
 I make mine the night before so it's chilled the next morning.